debate-map/app/Packages/deploy/README.md

 		* 5.1.3\) Submit the credentials to OVH: `kubectl --context ovh create secret --namespace app generic registry-credentials --from-file=.dockerconfigjson=PATH_TO_DOCKER_CONFIG --type=kubernetes.io/dockerconfigjson` (the default path to the docker-config is `$HOME/.docker/config.json`, eg. `C:/Users/YOUR_USERNAME/.docker/config.json`)
 	* 5.1\) You can verify that the credential-data was uploaded properly, using: `kubectl --context ovh get -o json secret registry-credentials`
 * 6\) Run: `npm start backend.tiltUp_ovh`
-* 7\) Verify that the program has been deployed correctly, by visiting TODO.
+* 7\) Verify that the deployment was successful, by visiting the web-server: `http://CLUSTER_URL:31005`. (replace `CLUSTER_URL` with the url listed in the OVH control panel)
-* 8\) If you haven't yet, initialize the DB by running: `npm start app-server.initDB_freshScript_k8s`
+* 8\) If you haven't yet, initialize the DB:
+	* 8.1\) Set up a port-forward by running the following (then refreshing the web-server page): `npm start app-server.initDB_freshScript_k8s ovh`
-* 9\) You should now be able to visit the website at TODO, and sign in.
+* 9\) You should now be able to sign in, on the web-server page above.
 The first user that signs in is assumed to be one of the owner/developer, and thus granted admin permissions.

 ## Shared